mariuswilms/bus/README.md

 bus provides a simple publish and subscribe mechanism for Go.
 It is designed to be lightweight and easy to use, with a focus on simplicity.
 The package has no dependencies outside of the standard library.
-Yes

 ## Usage